Wham!: History

+Formation

-Michael and Ridgeley met at Bushey Meads School in Bushey near the town of Watford in Hertfordshire.
-The two at first performed in a short-lived ska band called The Executive, alongside former school friends David (Austin) Mortimer, Andrew Leaver, Tony Bywaters, Harry Tadayon and Paul Ridgeley.
-When this group split, Michael and Andrew Ridgeley eventually formed Wham!
+In 1975, Michael and Ridgeley met at Bushey Meads School in Bushey near the town of Watford in Hertfordshire.
+The two at first performed in a short-lived ska band called the Executive, alongside former school friends David Mortimer (later known as David Austin), Andrew Leaver, Tony Bywaters, Jamie Gould and Paul Ridgeley.
+The band were spotted by talent scout Michael Burdett, who was working for a publishing company called Sparta Florida Music Group.
+Having heard rehearsal tapes, Sparta Florida passed on the band.
+Burdett then booked the band into a recording studio near St Albans, Hertfordshire to record their first demo tape, which featured "Rude Boy" – the first Michael–Ridgeley composition – as well as a ska rendition of "Für Elise".

-Ridgeley explained that the name originated from a need for "something that captured the essence of what set us apart – our energy and our friendship – and then it came to us: Wham!
+When the Executive split, Michael and Ridgeley eventually formed Wham!.
+Ridgeley explained that the name originated from a need for "something that captured the essence of what set us apart—our energy and our friendship—and then it came to us: Wham!
 Wham! was snappy, immediate, fun and boisterous too."
 British graphic design studio Stylorouge was credited with adding the exclamation mark to the name of the band.

-Ridgeley and Michael worked persistently to get their feet in the door with recording executives.
-Ridgeley would frequently run into Mark Dean from Innervision Records at The Three Crowns in Hertfordshire, and hand him the band's demo tape.
+Ridgeley and Michael worked persistently to get a foot in the door with recording executives.
+Ridgeley would frequently run into Mark Dean from Innervision Records at the Three Crowns Public House in Bushey Heath Hertfordshire, and hand him the band's demo tape.
 In February 1982, Dean met with Michael and Ridgeley and offered them a recording deal.
 "I'm going to offer Wham! a deal with my new label Innervision," Dean said.
 "It's not a huge thing, I'm taking a punt.
 I'd like you to have a crack at recording a single or two and we'll see what happens from there."

-Initially the pair wrote songs such as "Wham Rap (Enjoy What You Do)" and "Club Tropicana" together, but part way through the recording of their debut album Fantastic, the pair agreed that Michael was the stronger songwriter, and would take creative control.
+Initially the pair wrote songs such as "Wham Rap!
+(Enjoy What You Do)" and "Club Tropicana" together, but part way through the recording of their debut album Fantastic, the pair agreed that Michael was the stronger songwriter, and would take creative control.
 Still teenagers, they promoted themselves as hedonistic youngsters, proud to live a carefree life without work or commitment.
 This was reflected in their earliest singles which, part-parody, part-social comment, briefly earned Wham! a reputation as a dance protest group.
 The debut record to be released by the band was "Wham Rap!" in June 1982.
-It was a double A-side including the Social Mix and the Unsocial Mix.
-The record was not playlisted by BBC Radio 1 in the UK, partly because of the profanity in the Unsocial Mix.
 The song charted at only No. 105.

-In October 1982, "Young Guns (Go for It)" was issued.
-Initially, it also stalled outside the UK top 40 but the band got lucky when the BBC programme Top of the Pops scheduled them after another act unexpectedly pulled out of the show.
+In September 1982, "Young Guns (Go for It)" was issued.
+Initially, it also stalled outside the UK Top 40 but the band got lucky when the BBC programme Top of the Pops scheduled them after another act unexpectedly pulled out of the show.